AbdelStark/ringable/README.md

 Ringable allows users to create proposals and vote anonymously as part of a predefined group (a "ring" of public keys).
 It leverages the cryptographic power of **bLSAG ring signatures** to ensure that while votes are verified as coming from a valid member of the ring, the specific voter's identity remains hidden.

+The cryptographic functions are powered by the [Nostringer Rust library](https://github.com/AbdelStark/nostringer-rs), compiled to WebAssembly (WASM) for use in the browser.

 Built with a fun, **retro pixel-art aesthetic**, Ringable demonstrates modern cryptography in an engaging, user-friendly way.

-**Important Note:** This implementation currently uses **mocked cryptography** functions for UI development and demonstration purposes.
-The core ring signature logic needs to be integrated by compiling the underlying Rust library ([Nostringer](https://github.com/AbdelStark/nostringer)) to WebAssembly.

 ## ✨ Key Features